-There are several ways to safeguard your network from malware, but IPSs are quickly becoming one of the non-negotiables.
+There are several ways to safeguard your network, but IPSs are quickly becoming one of the non-negotiables.
 IPSs sit inside of your firewall and look for malicious activity before it can take advantage of a known vulnerability.

 Despite often relying on face-to-face interactions, social engineering does occasionally employ more technical methods.
 Phishing is the act of creating an application or website that impersonates a trustworthy site in order to elicit confidential information.
 Just because you received an email that says it’s from the IRS doesn’t mean it really is.
 You should always verify the source of any service requesting your personal data.

-Antivirus software is often misunderstood as the be all and end all to secure your computers and workstations.
-These applications are just one piece of the cybersecurity puzzle and can only scan the drives on which they are installed for signs of well-known malware variants.
+Antivirus software is often misunderstood as the be all and end all to secure your computers.
+These applications are just one piece of the cybersecurity protection puzzle and can only scan the drives on which they are installed for signs of well-known malware.

-Malware is most dangerous when it has been released but not yet discovered by cybersecurity experts.
-When a vulnerability is found within a piece of software, vendors will release an update to amend the gap in security.
-However, if cyberattackers release a piece of malware that has never been seen before, that exploits one of these holes before the vulnerability is found, it is called a zero-day attack.
+Malware is most dangerous when it has not yet been discovered by cybersecurity experts.
+When a vulnerability is found within a piece of software, vendors will release an update to patch the security hole.
+However, if cyberattackers release a malware that has never been seen before, that exploits one of these holes before the vulnerability is found, it is called a zero-day attack.

 When software developers discover a security vulnerability in their programming, they usually release a small file to “patch” this gap.
-Patches are essential to keeping your network secure from the vultures lurking on the internet.
+Patches are essential to keeping your network secure.
 By checking for and installing patches as often as possible, you keep your software protected.

-We aren’t just creating a glossary of cybersecurity terms; every day, we’re writing a new chapter to the history of this ever-evolving industry.
-And no matter what you might think, we are available to impart that knowledge on anyone who comes knocking.
-Get in touch with us today and find out just how we can help you with your IT woes.
+We aren’t just creating a glossary of cybersecurity terms; every day, we’re writing a new chapter in the history of this ever-evolving industry.
+And we are available to impart that knowledge on anyone who comes knocking.
+Get in touch with us today: (508) 418-3245 through email at: email@example.com or click HERE to fill out a quick form and find out just how Secure Networks can help you with your IT woes.